bangbangcon/west/content/Conduct.md

 # Code of conduct

-We value the participation of each member of the community and want all attendees to have an enjoyable and fulfilling experience.
+We value the participation of each member of the !!Con West community and want all attendees to have an enjoyable and fulfilling experience.
 Accordingly, all attendees are expected to show respect and courtesy to other attendees throughout the conference and at all conference events, whether officially